OpenVoiceOS/community-docs/docs/skills.md

 ### Media

 One of the biggest use cases for Smart Speakers is playing media.
-The reason media playback is so popular is because it makes playing a song so easy, all you have to do is say “Hey Mycroft play the Beatles,” and you can be enjoying music without having to reach for a phone or remote.
+The reason media playback is so popular is that it makes playing a song so easy, all you have to do is say “Hey Mycroft play the Beatles,” and you can be enjoying music without having to reach for a phone or remote.
 In addition to listening to music, there are skills that handle videos as well.